Diving 5 Reasons Why Islas Secas has the Best Scuba Diving in Panama

 1. It’s All About Geography

 The luxury dive resort of Islas Secas shimmers in the waters of the Eastern Tropical Pacific (ETP), a remote corner of the ocean that just happens to be one of the richest, most productive regions in the world.
-A combination of factors – the Humboldt current, the undulating seabed, the numerous seamounts and oceanic islands – create cold water upwellings teeming with nutrients, which in turn attract a mesmerizing variety of marine life.
-That’s why Islas Secas has hands down the best scuba diving in Panama.
+A combination of factors – the Humboldt Current, the undulating seabed, the numerous seamounts and oceanic islands – creates cold water upwellings teeming with nutrients, which in turn attract a mesmerizing variety of marine life.
+That’s why Islas Secas offers, hands down, the best scuba diving in Panama.

 2. Truly, Madly, Deeply